Elana Meyers Taylor: Activism and overcoming adversity

-In January 2014, Elana Meyers Taylor suffered a concussion while racing in Konigssee, Germany.
+In January 2014, Meyers Taylor suffered a concussion while racing in Konigssee, Germany.
 Just four days after the initial incident, Taylor was cleared to compete again and, within a month, had won a world championship title.
 However, Meyers Taylor's symptoms returned during a 2-month-long internship with the International Olympic Committee in Switzerland.
 In November 2014, she took another hit to her head and was not fully cleared to compete and practice again until mid-December of that year.
 In 2018, Meyers Taylor announced she would be donating her brain to concussion research as a way to help and empower future female athletes.
-Meyers has also suffered and come back from a torn achilles.
+Meyers has also suffered and come back from a torn Achilles tendon.

 In November 2014, Meyers Taylor made history by becoming the first woman to win a medal in a men's event as part of an international competition.
 Not only was she one of the first women to compete in a mixed-gender four-man race, she did so with her husband Nic Taylor as her brakeman.

-In a 2018 US Olympic Committee press release, Elana Meyers Taylor spoke out about her drive to advocate for female athletes and females, writing that as a woman of Team USA, she "has a responsibility to fight for equality for those who can't.
+In a 2018 US Olympic Committee press release, Meyers Taylor spoke out about her drive to advocate for female athletes and women, writing that as a woman of Team USA, she "has a responsibility to fight for equality for those who can't.
 She loves the responsibility."
-In January 2019, Elana Meyers Taylor began her term as president of the Women's Sports Foundation due to her passion and advocacy work for female athlete.
+In January 2019, Elana Meyers Taylor began her term as president of the Women's Sports Foundation due to her passion and advocacy work for female athletes.

-On June 26, 2020, Elana Meyers Taylor called attention to the racism she has faced throughout her athletic career—specifically in her bobsledding career—in an article by Team USA.
-She details an incident in which an Olympic coach of another country's team made multiple racist statements, both general and specific to Elana Meyers Taylor.
-Taylor's article also explained that one of the fastest sled manufacturers in the world refuses to sell to black bobsledders.
-Elana's article resulted in the creation of a task force by the International Bobsled and Skeleton Federation to investigate these incidents.
+On June 26, 2020, Meyers Taylor called attention to the racism she has faced throughout her athletic career—specifically in her bobsledding career—in an article by Team USA.
+She detailed an incident in which an Olympic coach of another country's team made multiple racist statements, both general and specific to Meyers Taylor.
+Meyers Taylor's article also alleged that one of the fastest sled manufacturers in the world refuses to sell to black bobsledders.
+Her article resulted in the creation of a task force by the International Bobsled and Skeleton Federation to investigate these incidents.
 Additionally, Meyers Taylor announced she was creating a workshop for others to share and spread their experiences facing racism to expose the biases that often lead to racist incidents and to teach alternative behaviors that do not cause discrimination.